Choosing a career in architecture is a wise move.

-7. Manchester School of Architecture
+9. Manchester School of Architecture

-Location: Manchester, UK
+Location: Manchester, England

-2018/19 undergraduate course fees: Between £9,250 ($12,340) and £22,000 ($29,360) per year, depending on nationality and residency
+2019/20 course fees: between £9,250 ($11,900) and £22,000 ($28,300) per year, depending on nationality and residency

-Located directly in the heart of the city, MSA is actually a collaboration between two universities (Manchester Metropolitan and the University of Manchester); the result is one of the largest and most prestigious architecture schools in the country.
+Located directly in the heart of Manchester, the Manchester School of Architecture (MSA) is actually a collaboration between two universities: the Manchester Metropolitan University and the University of Manchester.
+The result is one of the largest and most prestigious architecture schools in the country.